By Eric Vandenbroeck and

 errors."16

-the Grand Duchy of Mecklenburg, became a Knight of Devotion and threw himself
+army officer from the Grand Duchy of Mecklenburg, became a Knight of Devotion

-into the task of reviving the vocation of the Order.
-Candida's attempt to
+and threw himself into the task of reviving the vocation of the Order.

 failure, but what if the knights could take up a task even closer to their

-as "Brother Schroder," he tried first to acquire the site of the
+Schroder," he tried first to acquire the site of the Order's medieval

-Order's medieval hospital and kept a large sum of cash by him for the
+hospital and kept a large sum of cash by him for the purchase.17 A brochure

-repeated efforts to carry it forward were frustrated.
-The Italian Patriarch of
+carry it forward were frustrated.
+The Italian Patriarch of Jerusalem,

-Jerusalem, Monsignor Valerga, opposed Schröter, and Pius IX seems to have shown his withdrawal of
+Monsignor Valerga, opposed Schröter, and Pius IX seems to have shown

-support from the Order of Malta in favor of the Holy Sepulchre and
+his withdrawal of support from the Order of Malta in favor of the

 Another work of the Order was realized in 1859, which